 United Nations “Free Trade” agreements serve to destroy American sovereignty.
-According to the United Nations World Court, U.N. treaty authority trumps the authority of the United States Constitution and Bill of Rights.
-Trade agreements (which govern much more than trade) have the force to over-rule U.S. law:
+According to the United Nations World Court, U.N. treaty authority trumps the authority of the U.S. Constitution and Bill of Rights.
+Trade agreements (which govern much more than trade) have the force to over-rule the Common Law.

 Closed-door negotiations by unelected bureaucrats are fast replacing open government by elected representatives.
 To regain U.S. independence (sovereignty), U.S. leaders must heed U.S. law.
 The House of Representatives alone has Constitutional authority to regulate commerce with foreign nations (Article II, Section 2; the Treaty Provision requires 2/3rds Senate approval).

-Our forefathers opposed British free trade, and enacted tariffs to protect American labor and industry.
-Today, our heritage is being squandered.
-Un-American Global Governance is producing economic ruin:
+Our forefathers opposed the British system of free trade, and enacted tariffs to protect U.S. labor and industry.
+Today, America’s heritage is being squandered.
+Un-American FREE TRADE is producing economic ruin:

 - Wages are stagnant.